acweathersby/acweathersby/README.md

 # Hello Hello!
-I'm a programmaer that loves to build easy to use yet desceptivily powerful tools.
-I'm currently working on Hydrocarbon, a programming language toolkit.
+I'm a programmer that loves to build easy to use yet desceptivily powerful tools.
+I'm currently working on Sherpa, a programming language toolkit.
 I'll ocassionally tinker in game and web development, and got some repos around here that focuses on those.

-When not programming I'm spending time with my two little boys, cooking, pencil sketching, or trying in vain to compose a musical masterpiece.
+When not programming I'm spending time with my kids, cooking, pencil sketching, or trying in vain to master the piano.

 ## I’m currently working on 🔭